bitrainforest/panda/README.md

-<h1 align="center">Panda</h1>
+<h1 align="center">panda</h1>

-## What's Panda?
+## What's panda?

-Panda is a high performance agent build with high security in mind, the functionality is download the sectors from Pandarua Platform.
+panda is a high performance agent build with high security in mind, the functionality is download the sectors from Pandarua Platform.

 ## Getting start